codersbeyondborders/inclusive-travel-agent/README.md

 ## Deploying the Agent

-To deploy the agent to Vertex AI Agent Engine, run the following command under `travel-concierge`:
+To deploy the agent to Vertex AI Agent Engine, run the following command under `inclusive-travel-agent`:

 ```bash
 uv sync --group deployment